Production of extra quarks at the Large Hadron Collider beyond the Narrow Width Approximation: Extra quark mixing with third generation SM quarks

-The full contribution of interference terms, considering the full signal instead of the signal in the NWA, can be seen in Fig.~\ref{fig:TSBthird}, where the signal term contains all mass- and width-dependent contributions.
-The inclusion of single-resonance effects changes the picture in a substantial way, showing that interference effects between the full signal and the SM background are always negligible, except for the $HtHt$ channel in the large width and large $M_T$ region.
-This has to be expected because the kinematic properties of signal and background are usually different.
+The full contribution of interference terms, considering the full signal instead of the signal in the NWA, is always numerically negligible.
+In Fig.~\ref{fig:TSBthird} we have shown the only channel for which the contribution can become larger than 10\% in absolute value.
+The inclusion of single-resonance effects, therefore, changes the picture in a substantial way, showing that interference effects between the full signal and the SM background are always negligible, except for the $HtHt$ channel in the large width and large $M_T$ region.
+This has to be expected because the kinematical properties of signal and background are usually different.
 However, this can only be seen by taking into account the full signal contribution.
-This means that if searches for VLQs with large width are designed, considering the full signal instead of rescaling the NWA results would almost in any case automatically kill any contribution from interference with the SM background, especially for scenarios where the SM background is large.
+This means that, if searches for VLQs with large width are designed, considering the full signal instead of rescaling the NWA results would almost in any case automatically kill any contribution from interference with the SM background, especially for scenarios where the SM background is large.